janetjoywilson/janetjoywilson.github.io/_posts/2018-07-19-sugar-beach-reads.md

 Twelve-year-old Jeff Conroy lives with his aunt and helps run her lakeside cabin-rental business.
 Jeff desperately misses his parents, who were killed in a plane crash a year earlier.
 But at least he’s made one friend: Emily, a computer whiz, who has the coolest fort ever: a trackless, abandoned train station in the middle of the forest.
 After eluding his would-be captors, Chipper boards a bus to the country that ends up taking him to Jeff and Emily, who discover a computer port in Chipper’s collar.
 Chipper’s arrival is not random, it turns out.
 He has been looking for Jeff–and now so is Dagger!

 There is research that shows children who don't read during the summer can lose up to three months of reading progress and that loss has a cumulative, long-term effect.
 So why not something fun?
 AND this book would be great for a fall book report as there's science, espionage, friendship, family and more to dig into for a school report.

-## Pink Steering Wheels will take you far
+## pink steering wheels will take you far

 The majority of women, when they lose their husbands unexpectedly, are paralyzed by grief.
 Laura Fahrenthold, whose award-winning journalist husband succumbed to a heart attack in 2009, got moving.
 She packed her two daughters into an RV with a pink steering wheel and proceeded to drive across America and Canada, scattering her husband’s ashes.
 The result?
 A journey of self-discovery and renewal, love and hope, punctuated with stops at Walmart and Costco.

 ![pinksteeringwheel]({{ site.url }}/images/blog/pinksteeringwheel.jpg)

-Laura's career in journalism fills The Pink Steering Wheel Chronicles with insight and wit as she shares her adventures and misadventures, her deeply-layered love story, and her hilarious slice of life dispatches during her 30,152-mile road trip.
+Laura's career in journalism fills [The Pink Steering Wheel Chronicles](https://www.chapters.indigo.ca/en-ca/books/the-pink-steering-wheel-chronicles/9781578267682-item.html?ikwid=pink+steering+wheel&ikwsec=Home&ikwidx=0) with insight and wit as she shares her adventures and misadventures, her deeply-layered love story, and her hilarious slice of life dispatches during her 30,152-mile road trip.
 I loved it!

 I loved it so much I spent time at Sugar Beach talking to strangers this week.
 I actually really enjoy seeing someone's face turn from "who are you?" to "whoa, you're giving me a free book and making me laugh at the same time!"  yep.